GNOME/gnome-builder/doc/help/plugins/creating.rst

    Loader=python3
    Module=my_plugin
    Author=Angela Avery
+   X-Builder-ABI=3.32
+   X-Has-Resources=true

+.. note:: ``X-Builder-ABI`` should be set to the version of Builder you are targeting (not including the micro release number).
+It will only be loaded if the Builder version matches.

 Now we can create a simple plugin that will print "hello" when Builder starts and "goodbye" when Builder exits.